Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Irreducible modules which can be realised as submodules of Verma modules, case

 The fact that the product $s_3s_2\w$ is not reduced is reflected in the fact that the root $\alpha_{24}$ is repeated.
 The idea is to cancel the functions corresponding to the repeated root; for that, let us first rewrite the product so that the factors corresponding to the repeated root are adjacent.
 Let $w_1=s_2s_1s_2s_3s_2s_0s_1s_3s_0$; then $s_3s_2\w=s_3w_1s_3$.
 Direct computation shows that $s_3w_1=w_1s_3$, so $s_3s_2\w=w_1s_3s_3$.
 The corresponding function is

-Notice that the lower indices of $w_1$ have stayed the same, and the upper have been changed by the transposition $s_{24}$.
-Now cancel the last two terms, giving This goes to zero at $\varepsilon\to 0$, but it is not identically equal to it.
-To show that the product goes to zero, we need to show that the remaining factor is regular at $\varepsilon\to 0$.
+Notice that the lower indices in the reduced decomposition of $\varphi_{w_1}$ have stayed the same, and the upper have been changed by the transposition $s_{24}$.
+Now let us cancel the last two terms, giving This tends to zero at $\varepsilon\to 0$, but it is not identically equal to it.
+To show that the product tends to zero, we need to show that the remaining factor is regular at $\varepsilon\to 0$.
 This factor is

 All factors of this are regular at $z=\chi_D$ except $\varphi_{1}^{41}$.
 However, its product with the two neighbouring factors is again a fusion:

 and this is regular at $\varepsilon=0$. \end{example}